The Poet Laid Bare

 Wu sharpens his scalpel, draws it

-the full length of the poet's skull.
+full length across the poet's skull.

 Pain is averted by death's icy kiss

-but dormant words are roused
+but dormant words are roused,

-and spill out like a summer
+spill out like a summer

 cloud of fruit flies.